Skip to content

 5- Molokai

-Molokai is the fifth largest Hawaiian Island and one of the wildest and most beautiful places in Hawaii.
+Molokai is the fifth-largest Hawaiian Island and one of Hawaii’s wildest and most beautiful places.
 This rural island offers vast natural landscapes and, of course, waterfalls.
 Below are two of the best waterfalls in Molokai:

 A- Moalua Falls

-Situated in the Halawa Valley in Molokai, Moalua Falls is one of the greatest waterfalls in Hawaii.
+Situated in the Halawa Valley in Molokai, Moalua Falls is one of the most incredible waterfalls in Hawaii.
 It is a double-tiered waterfall that cascades nearly 250 feet down a cliff into a large pool surrounded by lush vegetation.

 The hike to Moalua Falls is one of a kind.
 It is a 4.5-kilometre hike through private property.
-Therefore, you will either need a local tour operator to lead you through the hike, or you will need to get permission from the landowner.
+Therefore, you will either need a local tour operator to lead you through the hike or permission from the landowner.

-While hiking to the waterfall, you will pass through wonderful native flowers, ginger, all kinds of mangoes, and other Hawaiian fruits.
-Other than hiking, there are helicopter tours leading to the waterfall for those who are willing to pay for it.
+While hiking to the waterfall, you will pass through wonderful native flowers, ginger, mangoes, and other Hawaiian fruits.
+Other than hiking, helicopter tours lead to the waterfall for those willing to pay for it.

 B- Papalaua Falls

 Papalaua Falls is located in the Papalaua Valley, near Halawa, in the northern part of Molokai Island.
 It is one of the tallest waterfalls in the state of Hawaii.
-This waterfall is remote and hidden, so it is not visited too often.
+This waterfall is remote and hidden, so it is rarely visited.

-Papalaua Falls flows for 1200 feet along a steep fissure made by the force of the stream.
-It is surrounded by extremely tall sea cliffs, deep valleys, and lush green vegetation.
+Papalaua Falls flows for 1200 feet along a steep fissure made by the stream’s force.
+Tall sea cliffs, deep valleys, and lush green vegetation surround it.

-The main way to access this mesmerizing waterfall is by helicopter ride.
-Even if the ride is from afar, the island’s breathtaking views are worth it.
-Otherwise, you can get to the waterfall by boat, but it is quite difficult as the waterfall’s north shore is remote.
+The primary way to access this mesmerizing waterfall is by helicopter ride.
+The island’s breathtaking views are worth it, even if the ride is from afar.
+Otherwise, you can get to the waterfall by boat, but it is pretty tricky as the waterfall’s north shore is remote.

 Leave a comment